ayoayco/ayoayco/README.md

 # Hi, I'm Ayo! 🙋‍♂️

-✔ Over *TEN years* of developing information systems for private businesses and government-funded projects;

-✔ Excellent written and spoken communication skills, independent and self-motivated;

-✔ Oversaw planning, development, and maintenance of web applications in varying team sizes, using different technologies;

-✔ More than four years experience with Remote Work;
+🔭 I’m currently busy being a [frontend dev consultant in The Netherlands](https://www.linkedin.com/in/ayoayco/)

+👯 I’m looking to collaborate on opensource projects related to browser games components

 🏆 Global [Innovation Winner](https://blog.angular.io/hack-for-good-6b500f1946a3#36f0) for the Hack for Good with Angular and NativeScript 2019;

 🏆 Innovation Award, HIRAYA, Infor Sinagtala Awards 2018;

-🔭 I’m currently busy being a [frontend dev consultant in The Netherlands](https://www.linkedin.com/in/ayoayco/)

-### In The News:
+### Past Projects Mentioned In The News:

 📰 [Project NOAH launches WebSAFE](https://news.abs-cbn.com/nation/12/11/15/project-noah-launches-websafe)